zaluty/terminal-portfolio/README.md

 Portfolio Website by SFFR
-  This project is made with  ❤️ I Morocco
+  This project is made with  ❤️ in Morocco
      With TypeScript and react